Naushil7/Discrepancy-Tracker/README.md

 ---

-Feel free to contribute to this project by submitting issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes and suggestions, please open an issue to discuss what you would like to change.